lmorg/murex/docs/variables/SELF.md

 ## Description

+`SELF` returns information about the functional scope that the code is running inside.
+Such as whether that functions STDOUT is a TTY, running in the background or a method.

 A 'scope' in Murex is a collection of code blocks to which variables and config are persistent within.
 In Murex, a variable declared inside an `if` or `foreach` block will be persistent outside of their blocks as long as you're